sebasmonia/dotfiles/DygmaRaise/README.md

 In my updated setup mentioned in the intro, I changed the dual Esc/Control in T3 for a one-shot Control, and T7 for one-shot Alt.
 T1 is F6, which is bound to my personal keymap in Emacs.
 T4 is backspace.
-But if I hold either of these, I get access the layer for programming symbols.
-But I use them for prose too, out of muscle memory.
+But if I hold either of these, I access the layer for programming symbols.
+I use them for prose too, out of muscle memory.
 Thumb keys T5 and T8 are `C-u` and `C--g`, the Emacs prefix arg and negative arg, respectively.
 &nbsp;
 I can repurpose some of the bottom row keys and other modifiers: